With the bizarre idea that the continents are moving parts, geoscientist Alfred Wegener helped piece the world together.

 The LéXPLORE floating laboratory in Switzerland is providing unique insights into the changing environment of Lake Geneva.

-Researchers are investigating how virtual reality can cause a fear response.
-But what if virtual reality could cure those fears instead?
+Researchers are investigating how virtual reality can cause a fear response, but what if it could cure those fears instead?